How Do I Use Hashtags?

 Perhaps you’ve used hashtags to accompany an Instagram post:

-Or, maybe you use hashtags to feel connected to a community:
+Or, maybe you use them to feel connected to a community:

 Maybe you join in on a weekly Twitter Chat:

-Or, perhaps you use hashtags to project humor:
+Or, perhaps you use a hashtag to project humor:

 So yes, you know hashtags.
 There are so many ways to use them, but today we’re talking a bit about how you can use them to help your business.